Two Thousand Maniacs!: Plot

 Meanwhile, back at the festivities, Harper's girlfriend Betsy gets Bea's husband John drunk on moonshine while the final two tourists, David and Beverly Wells, secretly watch.
 After Harper escorts the couple back to the hotel, the townspeople surround John and tie both his arms and legs to four horses that are sent running in different directions, dismembering him.

 The next morning, Betsy takes David to a gathering on a hill near the lake.
 Rufus and another man force David into a barrel, which Mayor Buckman hammers nails into before rolling it down the hill, killing David.
-Later, Lester brings Beverly to the town square to be the judge for the next event; a dunk tank-esque attraction, but one which has a boulder instead of a water tank.
-Beverly is forcibly tied down to the platform and the crowd take turns throwing rocks at the target, before Lester eventually manages to hit the target, releasing the boulder and causing it to crush Beverly to death.
+Later, Lester brings Beverly to the town square to be the judge for the next event, a dunk tank-esque attraction, but one which has a boulder instead of a water tank.
+Beverly is forcibly tied down to the platform and crowd members take turns throwing rocks at the target.
+Lester eventually manages to hit the target, releasing the boulder and causing it to crush Beverly to death.

 Meanwhile, Tom and Terry attempt to sneak out of the hotel, but Harper sees them and gives chase.
 They run through a nearby swamp, where Harper gets stuck in a pool of quicksand and apparently sinks to his death.
-Eventually, Tom and Terry manage to locate their car and escape the town, as Mayor Buckman deems the centennial a success, and declares the celebration over.
+Eventually, Tom and Terry manage to locate their car and escape the town, as Mayor Buckman deems the centennial a success and declares the celebration over.

-Tom and Terry make it to a police station and tell the sheriff about what happened.
-The couple returns to Pleasant Valley with the police chief, only to find that the town has mysteriously vanished.
-The chief becomes skeptical of their claims, but then recalls a local rumor, which claims that the vengeful spirits of those killed in the 1865 massacre still haunt the area where the town once stood.
-The film ends with the ghosts of Rufus, Lester and Harper heading towards the woods and disappearing, while looking forward to the next centennial hosted in 2065.
+Tom and Terry reach a police station and tell the sheriff about what happened.
+The police chief accompanies them to Pleasant Valley, only to find that the town has mysteriously vanished.
+The chief becomes skeptical of their claims, but then recalls a local rumor that claims that the vengeful spirits of those killed in the 1865 massacre still haunt the area where the town once stood.
+The film ends with the ghosts of Rufus, Lester, and Harper heading towards the woods and disappearing, while looking forward to the bicentennial, to be hosted in 2065.